COMMLAW 1004 - Commercial Law I

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-The University expects full-time students (ie those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
-This means that, for this course, you are expected to commit approximately nine hours per week to private student, that is, study outside of your regular classes.
+The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
+This means that students are expected to commit approximately 9 hours for a three-unit course of private study outside of regular classes.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: